open-horizon/exchange-api/README.md

 ### Todos left to be finished in subsequent versions

 * investigate: WARN  slick.util.AsyncExecutor - Having maxConnection > maxThreads can result in deadlocks if transactions or database locks are used.
-- Add api for wiotp to get number of nodes and agreements
 - Add ability to change owner of node
 - Add patch capability for node registered services
 - Add an unauthenticated admin status rest api